 We have broken down the complicated process of dental practice valuation into an easy step-by-step guide.
-Read on to get a clear picture of what informs dental practice valuation and get hands-on advice for determining practice value.
+Read on to get a clear picture of what informs practice valuation and get hands-on advice for determining practice value.

-And these are great questions!
+And it’s a great question!
 Why?

 Because knowing how much your practice is worth will help you make better decisions.
 You know that saying, “Knowledge is power”?
 Well, it’s true — especially if you want to sell or buy a dental practice.